adp-multi/adp-multi.github.io/pages/quick_start.md

 ## Integrated yield size analysis

-Contrary to Haskell-ADP, we don't use different combinators for specifying the yield sizes.
+Contrary to Haskell-ADP, adp-multi doesn't use different combinators for specifying the yield sizes.
 Instead, a restricted yield size analysis is performed before running the actual dynamic programming algorithm.
 Restricted, because it can't detect cycles and would loop indefinitely if not told to stop.
 The special combinators `~~~|` and `~~~||` are used